Thomas Fresh: Life and career

 Thomas Fresh was born on 3 September 1803 at the family farm 'Newbarns', in the village of Newbarns, in the Lake District parish of Dalton-in-Furness.
 The family also had interests in property and iron-ore mining and trading.

-Fresh was appointed Liverpool's Inspector of Nuisances by the Borough's Health of the Town Committee on 4 September 1844, over two years before the celebrated appointments on 1 January 1847 of William Henry Duncan, as Britain's first Medical Officer of Health, James Newlands as the first Borough Engineer, and Fresh’s own re-appointment under the Liverpool ‘Sanatory’ Act of 1846.
+Fresh was appointed Liverpool's Inspector of Nuisances by the Borough's Health of the Town Committee on 4 September 1844, over two years before the celebrated appointments on 1 January 1847 of William Henry Duncan, as Britain's first Medical Officer of Health, James Newlands as the first Borough Engineer, and Fresh's own re-appointment under the Liverpool Sanatory Act 1846 (9 & 10 Vict. c. cxxvii).

 Even before his 1844 appointment, Fresh was the officer responsible for environmental health interventions, working initially from the police department.
 He was also at various times concurrently Superintendent of Alms Houses, and Superintendent of Scavengers (i.e. manager of refuse collection and public cleansing).
 The latter was eventually subsumed into Newlands' department.

 Thomas Fresh was the first inspector of nuisances appointed by a United Kingdom Health Committee.
-When he was re-appointed in January 1847 he became probably the first of the inspectors of nuisances (sanitary inspectors) appointed under a 'Sanatory Act' with statutorily defined powers and duties.
+When he was re-appointed in January 1847 he became probably the first of the inspectors of nuisances (sanitary inspectors) appointed under the Liverpool Sanatory Act 1846 with statutorily defined powers and duties.
 They were the forefathers of today's environmental health practitioners.
 With no trained staff to call upon, and with no established systems or infrastructures, Fresh created a model sanitary department, and became nationally famous.
 He worked closely with William Duncan, the Medical Officer of Health, who had no field staff of his own.

-Fresh died in Glasgow on 3 April 1861 and is buried in Liverpool’s St James’s Cemetery.
+Fresh died in Glasgow on 3 April 1861 and is buried in Liverpool's St James's Cemetery.
 He was succeeded by his wife Martha.
 They had no children.